How to fetch data

 app/ui/posts.tsx

-In the example above, you need to wrap the <Posts /> component in a <Suspense> boundary.
+In the example above, you need to wrap the <Posts /> component in a <Suspense> boundaryarrow-up-right.
 This means the fallback will be shown while the promise is being resolved.
-Learn more about streaming.
+Learn more about streamingarrow-up-right.

-You can use a community library like SWR or React Query to fetch data in Client Components.
+You can use a community library like SWRarrow-up-right or React Queryarrow-up-right to fetch data in Client Components.
 These libraries have their own semantics for caching, streaming, and other features.
 For example, with SWR:

 app/blog/page.tsx